-You can see why this is a game-changer for Redis Enterprise users, who want more data closer to compute so they can use Redis Enterprise’s multi-model capabilities to their fullest and use it as a single source of truth database for its many robust enterprise capabilities (some of which are highlighted here, and here).
+You can see why this is a game-changer for Redis Enterprise users, who want more data closer to compute so they can use Redis Enterprise’s multi-model capabilities to their fullest and use it as a single source of truth database for its many robust enterprise capabilities.

 There are two distinct operating modes available to customers of Intel’s persistent memory: